CambridgeEngineering/PartIB-Computing-Device-Programming/keep-going.rst

 |
 |

-.. admonition:: Exercise
+.. admonition:: Task

-	**Would you be able to edit the code so that the blue LED is on when
+	**Edit the code so that the blue LED is on when
 	the button is pressed, but the red LED is on when the button is not
-	pressed?**
+	pressed, or any other LED combinations you could think about.**